 When displaying search results, Google and other search engines factor in location data.
 For example, if you’re in Colorado and you search online for pizza shops, you aren’t going to want to see results for restaurants in Vermont – and Google takes this into account.

-Using local SEO, you can improve your rankings in search engine results pages (SERPs) and increase your visibility among local audiences.
+Using local online marketing, you can improve your rankings in search engine results pages (SERPs) and increase your visibility among local audiences.

 Expand your reach